 If there is any funding remaining after providing for full bursaries, partial bursaries might be available for other deserving candidates for day places whose families have a gross annual income of £65,000 or less.

 If you have a child already in the school and have suffered an unexpected change in circumstances which affects your ability to pay the school fees, please contact the Director of Finance as soon as possible to arrange a meeting and to initiate a discussion on the way forward.
-If a short or medium term bursary seems to be needed the Finance Bursar will ask a representative of the school to make a home visit and carry out a means test, the results of which will be used to either award a bursary or to further inform how the school can best help you through a difficult period.
+If a short or medium term bursary seems to be needed the Director of Finance will ask a representative of the school to make a home visit and carry out a means test, the results of which will be used to either award a bursary or to further inform how the school can best help you through a difficult period.

 Scholarships are worth £1,000 per annum, or 10% of the day fee for Year 12 entry.
 Families with children of scholarship potential who do not qualify for a bursary award, but do not have sufficient resources to pay full fees, may apply for a supported scholarship of up to 50% of the day fee.
 The awarding of supported scholarships is at the discretion of the school.